 System of Government

 Afghanistan is a constitutional democracy with the President as the Head of State and the Government.
-Under an extra-Constitutional political arrangement, the President shares power with a Chief Executive Officer.
 The National Assembly has two chambers comprising the Wolesi Jirga (lower house) and Meshrano Jirga (upper house).
 Under the 2004 constitution, elections for the country's President and for the Wolesi Jirga are each held every five years.

 All of Afghanistan acts as a single electorate to elect the President of Afghanistan.
-The last election was in 2014.
-The cabinet is made up of the President, Chief Executive Officer, two Vice-Presidents (not directly elected, but part of the presidential candidate's ticket), and 25 ministers.
+The last election was in 2019.
+The cabinet is made up of the President, two Vice-Presidents (not directly elected, but part of the presidential candidate's ticket), and 25 ministers.
 Ministers are nominated by the President and confirmed by the Wolesi Jirga.

 The Meshrano Jirga is the house of review.
 It is made up of three representatives from each of the 34 provinces – one appointed by district councils for a three-year term, another appointed by provincial councils for a four-year term, and the last appointed by the president for a five-year term.
 It has quotas for women, ethnic minorities and people with a disability.